pgvector/pgvector/README.md

 Note: Do not set `maintenance_work_mem` so high that it exhausts the memory on the server

-Starting with 0.6.0 [unreleased], you can also speed up index creation by increasing the number of parallel workers (2 by default)
+Starting with 0.6.0, you can also speed up index creation by increasing the number of parallel workers (2 by default)

 ```sql
 SET max_parallel_maintenance_workers = 7; -- plus leader